PrasanthReddy-Chittapu6683/PrasanthReddy-Chittapu6683/README.md

   * GraphQL
   * CSS-in-JavaScript library

-## Apart from UI Framework am designing the Materials on `` Artifical Intellegence and Machine Learning  `` concepts with sample projects.
+## Apart from UI Framework am designing the projects on `` Artifical Intellegence and Machine Learning  `` concepts using Deep Learning conepts.
   * Introduction to Python
   * Python for Data science
   * Math for Machine Learning